 “What?”
 Ehlo asked back.

 “You look like you’re going to a funeral.”

-Ehlo couldn’t help but laughed at Angela’s concerned expression and tone.
+Ehlo couldn’t help but laugh at Angela’s concerned expression and tone.
 “I can see that my fiancée cares for me a lot.”

 Angela wrinkled her face.
 “Whatever!
 And I thought you were serious.”